In Part 1 I explained a model I thought had evolved from clowning traditions and now formed the base of many a great TV show.

 In Red Dwarf this model is used to allow for external sources of drama.
 Holly as the most prominent Miniboss of the show helped set the tone and expectations with his deadpan, comic personality that though drama was getting in it didn't have to get heavy.

 But there are very different ways to play the same mechanic.

-Peep Show isn't a workplace comedy by a domestic one, centring on the home and social lives of flatmates/embitteredly co-dependant friends Mark Corrigan and Jeremy ‘Jez’ Usborne.
+Peep Show is a domestic sitcom, centring on the home and social lives of flatmates/embitteredly co-dependent friends Mark Corrigan and Jeremy ‘Jez’ Usborne.
 They are a classic Auguste Double Act, in constant conflict and competition.
-Jez's musical collaborator Super Hans is a clear Clown, chief amongst many who recur or move through the show over the course of its long run.
+Meanwhile Jez's musical collaborator Super Hans is a clear Wildcard, chief among many who recur or move through the show over the course of its long run.

-Peep Show is a very populous show, and as well as there being many Clowns, there are definitely lots of Boss-like presences too.
+Peep Show is a very populous show, and as well as there being many Wildcards, there are definitely lots of Boss-like presences too.

 So he doesn't close the circuit.
 He's not a true Boss.
 And neither are any of the various other high-status characters.

 As I've talked about before, each sitcom has its own version of 'status' it is particularly interested in.
 In Cabin Pressure it's about professional prestige; in The IT Crowd it's about geeky weirdness versus social capital.
 In Peep Show it's about something a little more existential - how to be a proper human being.

 Mark and Jez are more than willing to cave to the values and expectations of any person who walks into their lives with enough of a sense of status.
 But these high-status characters are always shown to be outright monsters with values that are always clearly awful.
 And worst of all, none of them can close that circuit for Mark or Jez.